Loading lesson…

 The big idea: AI coding bills scale with habits, not just headcount.
 Caching, routing, context hygiene, and budget visibility get you 80% of the savings.
 Skip those and you're burning money the market is teaching other teams to keep.

-What is the core idea behind "Rate-Limiting, Costs, and Optimization"?
+What is the main idea of "Rate-Limiting, Costs, and Optimization"?

-Which best describes the scope of "Rate-Limiting, Costs, and Optimization"?
+Which concept is most central to "Rate-Limiting, Costs, and Optimization"?